Quick Answer

 Retail and Wholesale Relationships

-Lauren, who runs a home goods shop, uses LinkedIn QR codes on vendor packets.
-Buyers connect with her before placing orders, which simplifies communication during busy seasons.
+A home goods shop can use LinkedIn QR codes on vendor packets.
+Buyers connect before placing orders, which simplifies communication during busy seasons.

 Measuring Whether It Works